wearespindle/python-wherescape/wherescape/connectors/hubspot/readme.md

 For a connection with the Sandbox, add `_dev` at the end of the parameter.

 ## Merging Tickets
-The method merge_double_tickets in connectors.hubspot.ticket_merge.py provides functionality to merge ticket information based on having the same nerds_ticket_id while keeping content and note associations of all the merged tickets.
+The method `merge_double_tickets` in connectors.hubspot.ticket_updates.py provides functionality to merge ticket information based on having the same nerds_ticket_id while keeping content and note associations of all the merged tickets.
 One of each ticket will be kept and all others are archieved.
 The property `nerds_ticket_id` is used to find these double tickets and is therefore a required property.

+## Fixing Company on ticket using ticket nerds_customer_id and company client id
+The method `hubspot_update_company_associaton` in connectors.hubspot.ticket_updates.py adds the correct primary company association to tickets based on the properties `nerds_customer_id` in tickets and `client_id` in companies.
+If these values are set correctly in
+Hubspot, the correct company will be set as the primary company for the ticket.
+The association with Nerds company will be removed regardless of whether the correct company is associated or not.

 ### Usage
 To use this script, run the method with the name of the wherescape parameter referring to the required token for the Hubspot connection.